 East Waste is the trading name of the Eastern Waste Management Authority.
-The Authority was established according to the Local Government Act 1999 as a regional subsidiary of seven councils – Adelaide Hills Council; City of Burnside; Campbelltown City Council; City of Norwood Payneham & St Peters; City of Mitcham; the Corporation of the Town of Walkerville and City of Prospect (called Member Councils).
+The Authority was established according to the Local Government Act 1999 as a regional subsidiary of eight ouncils – Adelaide Hills Council; City of Burnside; Campbelltown City Council; City of Norwood Payneham & St Peters; City of Mitcham; the City of Prospect; Corporation of the Town of Walkerville and City of Unley (called Member Councils).

 East Waste is governed by a board, with a director from each member council, and communicates with its member councils in various ways.

 East Waste is administered in accordance with the Local Government Act, the Authority’s Charter, and various policies and codes.